SamuelTallet/MongoDB-PHP-GUI/docs/README.md

 3. Run `composer install` at project's root directory to install all PHP dependencies.
 4. Optionnaly, if you want to query DB with SQL, you must have [Java JDK](https://jdk.java.net/) installed...

+### Apache HTTP server

+Clone current repository in Apache Web root directory or setup a virtual host.<br>
+Be sure to have `AllowOverride All` in your Apache (virtual host) configuration.

 Thanks
 ------